Clark737/startup/README.md

 - You can delete local mem with a function and it is easy localStorage.removeItem(keyname)
 - I dont know how to make login and passwords actualy safe

+Service info
+- npm init -y allows it to work with node.js
+- node_modules can be ingored
+- npm install express  will work
+- need the correct version of nvm depending on the version of linux, on my personal computer the version is "nvm install 16.14.0"
+- everything else seems fairly straight forward.